IntersectMBO/cardano-node/doc/new-tracing/tracers_doc_generated.md

 Dispatched by:
-Cardano.Node.ForgeStats
+ForgeStats

 From current configuration:
-Filtered  by config value: `Info`
+Filtered  by config value: `Notice`

 ### nodeIsLeaderNum